fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - Log files
 - How to check the PI Web API is installed and running
-- Commands to check the PI WEB API
+- Commands to check the PI Web API
-- Error messages an possible solutions
+- Error messages and possible solutions

 Log files
 ---------